adr1enbe4udou1n/html-boilerplate/README.md

 # HTML Boilerplate

-> Frontend HTML boilerplate based on Bootstrap 4 (beta), Webpack for assets management, and Handlebars as webpack html template engine.
+> Frontend HTML boilerplate based on Bootstrap 4, Webpack for assets management, and Handlebars as webpack html template engine.
 Useful for quick interactive mockup development, easily transposable to any Backend Framework.

 ## Frontend features